-- D. Prevent and reduce traffic congestion so as to promote efficient and safe circulation of vehicles and pedestrians. - E. Provide maximum protection for residential areas. - F. Gradually eliminate nonconforming uses. - G. Enhance the appearance of the Village as a whole. - H. Sustain and preserve the waterfront, encourage and ensure a viable working waterfront and maintain and protect water dependent uses. - I. Support water-based industry, economy, aquaculture, shipping, fishing and recreation. - J. Improve and foster compatibility of businesses and commercial uses with the Village character. - K. Preserve the historic character of the Village. - L. Promote and encourage the maintenance and production of appropriate diverse and affordable yearround housing opportunities. - M. Support and enhance a year-round Village economy. - N. Ensure a vibrant mixed use commercial district with a focus on encouraging businesses that provide year-round employment, services and goods to Village residents and support a sustainable commercial waterfront. - O. Support expanded public access to the waterfront.
+- D. Prevent and reduce traffic congestion so as to promote efficient and safe circulation of vehicles and pedestrians. - E. Provide maximum protection for residential areas. - F. Gradually eliminate nonconforming uses. - G. Enhance the appearance of the Village as a whole. - H. Sustain and preserve the waterfront and encourage and ensure a viable working waterfront. - I. Support water-based industry, economy, aquaculture, shipping, fishing and recreation. - J. Improve and foster compatibility of businesses and commercial uses with the Village character. - K. Preserve the historic character of the Village. - L. Promote and encourage the maintenance and production of appropriate diverse and affordable year-round housing opportunities. - M. Support and enhance the Village economy on a year-round basis. - N. Ensure a vibrant mixed use commercial district with a focus on encouraging businesses that provide year-round employment, services and goods to Village residents and support a sustainable commercial waterfront. - O. Maintain and protect water dependent uses. - P. Support expanded access to the waterfront.

-Article II Terminology
+Article II

+Terminology